sinanozdemir/effectiveShellShocker/README.md

 # effectiveShellShocker
 This is a Python script that tests for http shellshocker vulnerability.
-If it exists, it allows you to attack it and to run commands remotely.
+If it exists, it allows you to run commands remotely.

 Simple Usage:
 ```bash